AdobeDocs/frameio-api/src/pages/guides/Custom Actions/Executing Actions/index.md

 Frame.io Actions also support error messaging in case your Action fails to execute, or if the URL provided is unreachable.

-You can read more about interactions, forms, and all of the information needed for developing debugging in the Configuring Actions guide.
+You can read more about interactions, forms, and all of the information needed for developing and debugging in the Configuring Actions guide.